POINT OF VIEW

 Using the sandbox, external developers can check that their code properly calls your APIs and that they do not cause problems further downstream, for example high volume or erroneous data.

 API Sandbox delivers value to external developers, improves API acceptance, and saves you time and money.

-The alternative is that you will have to assign a developer of your own to support each external developer and they need a great deal of support, and cost you time and effort.
+The alternative is that you will have to assign a developer of your own to support each external developer, they need a great deal of support and cost you time and effort.